Ever wonder what the mom-and-pop stores sold in the Danish West Indies?

 Mr. Creque routinely promoted his store, offering specials throughout the year and Christmas bargains during the holiday season.

 He commemorated his first year in business by decorating the store with bunting and letting the local newspapers know about it, to capitalize on a little extra advertising.

 He was a keen businessman and took great pride in the quality of the goods he offered at the St. Croix location.

 Many of the supplies were shipped directly from his St. Thomas warehouses on the schooners, Vigilant and Viking.

 Fifteen years after the store’s opening, Henry passed away from heart complications.

-Five years after his death, The St. Croix Herald announced that the store on 40 Kings Street would be closing on July 31, 1920.
+Five years after his death, The St. Croix Herald announced that the store on 40 Kings Street would be closing. ~ July 31, 1920

-Given the tumultuous times with the loss of the supply schooner, Viking, a devastating hurricane and the instability caused by labor strikes, it was quite an accomplishment for this mom-and-pop store to be in business for 20 years. 🏆
+Given the tumultuous times with the loss of the supply schooner, Viking, a devastating hurricane and the instability caused by labor strikes, it was quite an accomplishment for this mom-and-pop store to be in business for twenty years.

 Follow Our Blog!

 You can sign up easily here.